Floods affect over 1 million in Balkans, destruction 'terrifying'

 "The plant should be safe now," she told Reuters.
 "We've done all we could.
 Now it's in the hands of God."

-Flooding had already caused considerable damage, estimated by the government at over 100 million euros ($140 million), to the Kolubara coal mine that supplies the plant.
+Flooding had already caused considerable damage, estimated by the government at over 100 million euros (83.16 million pounds), to the Kolubara coal mine that supplies the plant.

 Authorities in Bosnia issued a fresh warning about the danger of landmines left over from the war and now dislodged by the flooding.